Logiqx/wsw-results/README.md

 The bespoke "fuzzy matching" algorithm uses a combination of a nickname lookup, [Soundex](https://en.wikipedia.org/wiki/Soundex) and [Levenshtein distance](https://en.wikipedia.org/wiki/Levenshtein_distance).

-The algorithm itself will not be explained in this document but the code can be found in [fuzzy.ipynb](python/fuzzy.ipynb).
+The algorithm itself will not be explained in this document but the code can be found in [fuzzy.ipynb](python/fuzzy.ipynb) and [name.ipynb](python/name.ipynb).

 There are 3 main reasons for building this "fuzzy matching" functionality as actual code: